akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [BasicPersistentBehaviorsTest.java]($akka$/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorsTest.java) { #tagging }

 ## Wrapping Persistent Behaviors
-When creating/setting up `PersistentBehavior`, it is possible to wrap `PersistentBehaviors` in other behaviors such as `Behaviors.setup` in order to access `ActorContext` object.
-For instance to access actor logging upon taking snapshots for debug purpose.
+When creating a `PersistentBehavior`, it is possible to wrap `PersistentBehavior` in other behaviors such as `Behaviors.setup` in order to access `ActorContext` object.
+For instance to access the actor logging upon taking snapshots for debug purpose.

 Scala
 :  @@snip [BasicPersistentActorSpec.scala]($akka$/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/BasicPersistentBehaviorsSpec.scala) { #wrapPersistentBehavior }